maddy023/mhathesh.github.io/content/posts/cloudrun-part1.md

 lastmod: 2024-11-06
 showTableOfContents: false
 tags: ["GCP","Github Actions", "CI/CD"]
-title: "GCP Cloudrun - CI/CD Pipeline Part 1"
+title: "Part 1: Setting the Stage: Your Cloud Run Setup Adventure"
 type: "post"
 draft: false
 ---
-### Configuring and Deploying Cloud Run in Google Cloud Platform (GCP) Part 1
+### Part 1: Setting the Stage: Your Cloud Run Setup Adventure

 In this blog, we’ll dive into setting up a CI/CD pipeline for deploying applications to Google Cloud Run.
 Cloud Run provides a fully managed serverless environment for containerized applications, making it ideal for scalable, microservices-based deployments.
 This guide walks through configuring a GitHub Actions workflow that builds, pushes, and deploys Docker images to Cloud Run, with added steps for rollback in case of failures.